TFLEX: Temporal Feature-Logic Embedding Framework for Complex Reasoning over Temporal Knowledge Graph: More Details about Experiments

-In order to evaluate how stable the performance of TFLEX is, we run five times with random seeds $\{1, 10, 100, 1000, 10000\}$ and report the error bars of these results.
-Table~\ref{table:main_results_error_bars_without_negation} shows the error bar of TFLEX's MRR results on queries answering entities on ICEWS14.
-Table~\ref{table:main_results_error_bars_with_negation} shows the error bar of TFLEX's MRR results on queries answering timestamps on ICEWS14.
+\paragraph{Error Bars of Main Results} In order to evaluate how stable the performance of TFLEX is, we run five times with random seeds $\{1, 10, 100, 1000, 10000\}$ and report the error bars of these results.
+Table~\ref{table:main_results_error_bars} shows the error bar of TFLEX's MRR results on ICEWS14.
 Overall, the standard variances are small, which demonstrates that the performance of TFLEX is stable.